This section describes some strategies for cancelling or withdrawing from a car sale contract.

 - misleading conduct in relation to the nature, manufacturing process, characteristics, suitability for their purpose or quantity of goods (s 32).

 The ACL&FTA allows purchasers to bring proceedings in VCAT for breaches of the ACL.
-Sections 103 to 106 deal with the A form of alternative dispute resolution.
-The parties negotiate with the help of an independent person called a conciliator.
-The aim is to sort out the dispute by mutual agreement, rather than having a decision made by a court or tribunal.
-See also arbitration; mediation; negotiation. of, and instituting or defending proceedings in relation to, disputes about the supply of goods, by Consumer Affairs Victoria.
-Sections 107 to 113 deal with the A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. of fair trading disputes by VCAT in relation to a supply of goods.
+Sections 103 to 106 deal with the conciliation of, and instituting or defending proceedings in relation to, disputes about the supply of goods, by Consumer Affairs Victoria.
+Sections 107 to 113 deal with the determination of fair trading disputes by VCAT in relation to a supply of goods.
 Sections 108 and 109 set out VCAT’s powers, which include making orders to pay money to the purchaser, or to cancel or vary a contract.

 Section 158 sets out the orders a court may make in proceedings for contravention of the ACL&FTA to compensate for loss or damage suffered.
-These include orders to pay money to the purchaser or to declare Having no legal effect.
-A void agreement has something wrong with it, so it cannot be a legally binding contract.
-For example, a verbal agreement to buy land would be void, because the law says those contracts have to be in writing. or vary a contract or collateral agreement (e.g. a finance contract).
+These include orders to pay money to the purchaser or to declare void or vary a contract or collateral agreement (e.g. a finance contract).
 Section 159 allows purchasers to bring proceedings in a court or VCAT for loss or damage caused by a breach of the ACL&FTA.
-Section 160 gives a court the power to (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. compensation for humiliation or distress suffered as a result of conduct constituting an offence under the ACL&FTA.
+Section 160 gives a court the power to award compensation for humiliation or distress suffered as a result of conduct constituting an offence under the ACL&FTA.

 When claiming that a seller has made a misrepresentation or engaged in unconscionable conduct, you should add these grounds to the rescission letter (see the sample letter to rescind a car sale contract in appendix C at the end of this chapter).